Groops social app

 CREATING AN INVITING BRAND

 Groops needed to cater to an audience seeking connections, adventure and friendship.
-I wanted the UI to be simple, easy to use, and focused on creating Groops and their chats.
-The UI couldn’t take away from our app’s mission: to bring people’s together to share experiences.
+I wanted the UI to be simple, easy to use, and focused on the Groop chats.

 Modern & Simple